Anna Ciepielusz died more than 90 years ago. Even if she were not buried in an unmarked grave in Auckland, there would be no way to

 She has descendants who appreciate her drive towards a better life and her significant contribution to our family story.

-It is not certain whether the Catholic Church kept its part of the bargain to give Anna her gravestone.
 According to the Hillsborough cemetery records, graves without stones were not recorded and Anna’s was one of only two in Row 31, her inscription: “In Loving Memory of Annie Main, died 10 May 1925 aged 74 years.
 RIP.”
 The Auckland Council told Kay that the grave slipped down the steep hill and was covered with blackberry.

 Here is the grave of the only other recorded person in Row 31: three-year-old Peggy Tate, this photograph taken along the empty row towards the top path.
-Was this piece of cement small enough to survive a slip and be retrieved?
-Or was it enough for the Catholic Church to say it intended to erect a headstone for the grave to be recorded?

 This photograph looks towards the mown section of Row 31 in the other direction.
 The daisies next to Peggy’s grave are just visible on the right hand side about a quarter of the way down.